themaplelab/swan/readme.md

 The current translator only supports the most common SIL instructions, and we recently added general support for Swift v5, so better SIL instruction support is likely to come soon.

 ## Current work
-The translator and basic toolchain/dataflow has been implemented.
-We are currently working on implementing the architecture for the analysis to be built on top of WALA.
+We are currently working on the following:
+- Finalizing new framework structure (resolving issues)
+- Implementing call graph construction

 Then we will implement points-to analysis and taint analysis with basic sources and sinks identified.

 ## Future plans
 - Lifecycle awareness for iOS and macOS applications (custom call graph building)